 2.3.
 Using init.d

 Similar to the previous solution, the /etc/init.d folder contains lifecycle executables of the services managed by the system.
-Furthermore, we can add our own by creating an LSB-compliant wrapper that starts our service:
+We can also add our own by creating an LSB-compliant wrapper that starts our service:

 #! /bin/sh # chkconfig: 345 99 10 case "$1" in start) # Executes our script sudo sh /home/ec2-user/reboot_message.sh ;; *) ;; esac exit 0